 - Choking on milk

-Please be aware that lactation consultant in Toronto does not diagnose neither performs releases of the oral ties.
+Please be aware that lactation consultant does not diagnose neither performs releases of the oral ties.
 However, we can help you to improve the latch significantly, to find the best working position, to refer to trusted providers and to ensure a follow-up care which is very important in such case.
 Since oral ties are usually just a top of the iceberg, your baby should see a trusted provider for proper yet gentle bodywork.

 Here is an interesting read for you – a study regarding tongue and lip ties.
 More information on this topic along with detailed instructions on the aftercare of the oral ties treatment wounds can be found at Dr. Ghaheri blog.